-A simple hack to help you remove the smell from dish cloths.
+Even with regular washing, kitchen dishcloths can develop an odor.
+But, there is a simple hack you can use to help you remove those smells!
 This is a simple way to save money by cleaning rather than replacing.

-I wash them in hot water every time they are laundered and never use fabric softener nor do I let them sit in the machine.
-Of course, I use color safe bleach as I can’t use chlorine (as mine are red).
-But it doesn’t seem to matter.
-After a couple of months they are almost too disgusting to want to use in my kitchen anymore.
+I wash them in hot water every time they are laundered and never use fabric softener, nor do I let them sit in the machine.
+You can use a color-safe bleach, but I’m becoming a bigger fan of oxygen bleach for all of my cleaning becuase there are no harmful chemicals.
+But, even so, it doesn’t seem to matter.
+After a couple of months, they are almost too disgusting to want to use in my kitchen anymore.

-In the past, I had just resolved myself to realizing that I had to deal with this and there was not much I could do.
+In the past, I had just resolved myself to realize that I had to deal with this, and there was not much I could do.
 I tried something new, just to see if it would work, and to my surprise – it did!
 Here’s how I was able to extend the life of my kitchen rags.

 Other helpful ideas: